davea42/libdwarf-regressiontests/README.md

 There are no real options, but there are environment variables you may set but do not need to use:

-See NLIZE SUPPRESSDEALLOCTREE VALGRIND below.
+See NLIZE SUPPRESSDEALLOCTREE VALGRIND (and more) below.

 Configure options: